lewagon/dotfiles/05-Rails/11-WX-MP-API/01-WX-API/README.md

 git push origin master
 ```

-Before starting to code your app, make sure you completed your WeChat Mini Program from [WeChat Frontend](https://kitt.lewagon.com/camps/194/challenges?path=04-Front-End/09-WX-MP-Frontend) course and all the user stories (CRUD).
+Before starting to code your app, make sure you completed your WeChat Mini Program from the WeChat Frontend course with all the user stories (CRUD).
 This is the frontend application for which you'll be making the API.

 You can also use the [solution](https://github.com/dounan1/meal-match) from the WeChat Frontend course as the API's frontend.